TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

    Delete an entire directory tree; *path* must point to a directory (but not a symbolic link to a directory).
-If *ignore_errors* is true, errors resulting from failed removals will be ignored; if false or omitted, such errors are handled by calling a handler specified by *onerror* or, if that is omitted, they raise an exception.
+If *ignore_errors* is true, errors resulting kutoka failed removals will be ignored; if false or omitted, such errors are handled by calling a handler specified by *onerror* or, if that is omitted, they raise an exception.